Why is Changing My Lifestyle So Hard?

 On the maintenance stage, the maintenance step would be for you to realize that, to institutionalize it in your life, and to be consistent in keeping out those triggers (the caffeine, the gluten, and the dairy) for another month and another month and another month.
 Of course, with this example, you could be re-challenging once a month let’s say those foods just to see if your gut has healed and see if they’ve become no longer a trigger for you.
 Let’s say they continue to be a trigger and you realize you have to stay away from them.

 You’re in, now, the maintenance stage which is stage five of the stage of change.
 You’ll notice maintenance isn’t just written here and left alone.
 Below it you see an asterisk that says “recycling.”
 Recycling means, folks, and you see the percentage of 95% of us fail in the maintenance stage at one time or another.
 We all fall off the wagon.
 It’s natural.
 It’s normal.
 For you to fall off the maintenance stage and maybe go to a party, let’s say, and eat some gluten and eat some dairy and then feel lousy the next few days – that’s normal.
 We all do it.
 The point is, do you pick yourself up and get back on the horse, get back on the wagon, and get back into the maintenance stage?
 Or do you fall off completely and then have to go back, let’s say, to the preparation or go back to the action stage and then back into the maintenance stage?
-Whatever backsteps you might take, don’t let it defeat you.
-95% of us fail especially the first time through.
-Each time we pick ourselves up and get back on the journey, we do better and better each time.Click To Tweet That’s nature, that’s us!
+Whatever backsteps you might take, don’t let it defeat you. [click_to_tweet tweet=”95% of us fail especially the first time through.
+Each time we pick ourselves up and get back on the journey, we do better and better each time.” quote=”95% of us fail especially the first time through.
+Each time we pick ourselves up and get back on the journey, we do better and better each time.”]
+That’s nature, that’s us!
 We’re human, so don’t give up.
 Over time, the more you stay in the maintenance stage, the more you recycle.

 I hope this has helped and be easy on yourself!
 Just keep picking yourself up, and get back on the wagon, back on the horse, back on the journey.
 As long as you’re here and you’re not six feet under, you still can make changes, you still can make your life better, you still can feel better, and there is always hope.
 Take care, everybody!